amal209/bigdata-charts/README.md

 # Install Jupyter
 In the actual jupyter chart the image that is used doesn't contain JAVA
 ## to change it with another image that contain java:
-- Go to jupyter chart
+* Go to jupyter chart
-- in values.yaml change actual image TO
+* in values.yaml change actual image TO:
 image:
   registry: docker.io
   repository: jupyter/pyspark-notebook